GitExl/CTViewer/docs/scene_scripts/dialogue.md

 ### `$C2 textbox <string index> bottom`

+- `string index` byte: the string index to display
+- `position`: where to show the textbox

 Displays a textbox with dialogue.
 The textbox is positioned at the bottom.

 ---

 ### `$C3 choice <string index> <choice lines> top`

+- `string index` byte: the string index to display
+- `choice lines` byte: 2 bits where the choice lines end, and 2 more bits where they start
+- `position`: where to show the textbox

 Displays a textbox with dialogue and a choice on the last page.
 The textbox is positioned at the top.